IBM-Cloud/terraform-provider-ibm/website/docs/guides/custom-service-endpoints.html.md

 **Syntax for exporting the path to the endpoints file as an environment variable**:

-1. Specify your provider block with or without the `visibility` and `endpoint_file` arguments.
+1. Specify your provider block with or without the `visibility` and `endpoints_file_path` arguments.
    ```terraform
     provider "ibm" {
         # ... other provider configuration ...